-Gobe CPL Filters
+Urth CPL Filters

-I use Gobe’s CPL filters for both lenses.
+I use Urth’s CPL filters for both lenses.
 Because I so often shoot in daylight conditions and in countries where the light can be harsher, a good CPL filter is necessary for reducing glare, reflections, and undesirable dynamic contrasts.

 “A good CPL filter is necessary for reducing glare, reflections, and undesirable dynamic contrasts.”

 SD Cards, LensPen, Spare Batteries, Charger, Strap, Case